FungC10/accessly/README.md

 - **Presence**: Shows online users in each room
 - **Scaling**: For production, use Redis adapter with `REDIS_URL` environment variable
 - **Connection**: Socket.io available at `/socket.io` path
+- **Room Events**: `room:join` and `room:leave` events for presence tracking

 See [docs/scaling.md](./docs/scaling.md) for scaling strategies.

+## Chat Features

+### Message Caching
+- Messages are cached per room using Zustand
+- Switching rooms is instant when messages are already cached
+- Only fetches new messages since last visit

+### Scroll Position
+- Scroll position is remembered for each room
+- Returns to exact previous position when switching back
+- No flash or visual jumps during room navigation
+- Instant scroll to bottom on first visit (no animation)

+### Pagination
+- Load older messages with anchored scroll (preserves viewport)
+- Incremental loading of newer messages
+- Efficient cursor-based pagination

 ## Room System